ryukau/UhhyouPluginsJuce/README.md

 Other directories are individual plugins.

 ## List of Plugins
 - AmplitudeModulator: A showcase of AM anti-aliasing techniques.
+It has 2 stereo inputs for modulator and carrior, but doesn't have built in oscillator.
 - EasyOverdrive: Simple overdrive.
 - SlopeFilter: IIR filter to apply arbitrary dB/oct slope.
+- TwoBandStereo: 2-band stereo merger.

 ## License
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See `lib/README.md` for complete licenses which includes the ones from libraries.